Developing capacity for health care professionals in Ethiopia

 Title: Capacity Development for Health Care Professionals and Biomedical Technicians

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Federal Ministry of Health (FMoH) of Ethiopia

 Overall term: 2018 to 2021

 Health care in Ethiopia has improved thanks to the establishment of a three-tier health system and a community-based health extension workforce.
-However, according to the Health Sector Transformation Plan (HSTP), the availability and capacity of the country’s health services and the quality of health care need further improvement.
+However, according to the Health Sector Transformation Plan, the availability and capacity of the country’s health services and the quality of health care need further improvement.
 Among others, the main challenges are as follows:

-To date, there is no national strategy, nor any regulatory framework for the management of biomedical equipment.
-Lack of equipment standardisation and maintenance further diminishes the quality of the practical training for health professionals.
+- To date, there is no national strategy, nor any regulatory framework for the management of biomedical equipment.
+Lack of equipment standardisation and maintenance also negatively impacts the quality of the practical training for health professionals.